 Identity theft is a key major area that KYC addresses.
 Due to the lack of sophisticated systems in the past, criminals could simply use a fake name and address to transact with financial institutions.
 However, over time, technology that thoroughly carries out background checks was developed, forcing criminals to get smarter and use well-thought-out identity masks to escape checks.

-With KYC, institutions can easily validate the identity of customers to assess risks and prevent the opening of fake accounts.
+With KYC online verification and biometric checks, institutions can easily validate the identity of customers to assess risks, prevent the opening of fake accounts, and fake identities.

 2. Money Laundering

 Money laundering is another major act used by criminal activities to perpetrate their acts.
 The term basically refers to the process of transferring money illegally.
 This includes human trafficking, racketeering, narcotics, and more.
-Criminal organisations make use of dummy accounts to save money in the bank, spreading it evenly across to avoid any form of suspicion.
+With KYC verification online, criminal organisations make use of dummy accounts to save money in the bank, spreading it evenly across to avoid any form of suspicion.
 The money is then transferred via illegal means to subsequent offshore or local accounts for laundering.

 A good example of this is money used to purchase stolen arts, jewellery, and gold.
 These items could alter be sold in exchange for money as a legal transaction.